Kutay32/customer-management-system/README.md

 ## Architecture

-This project follows the 4+1 architectural model.
+This project follows the 4+1 architectural model as requested.
 For detailed architectural documentation, see [docs/architecture.md](docs/architecture.md).

 ## License